|East India House in Leadenhall Street, London as drawn by Thomas Hosmer Shepherd, c.1817 |

 John Michie had been elected a director of the Company in 1770-5, 1770-80 and 1783-86, and chairman in 1786, a man of great influence in the City and in relations with the Government.
 He was in office at a crucial time during the struggle between the Company and the Government for control of Indian affairs, which was marked by the Regulation Act of 1773 and Pitt's India Bill of 1784.
 He came to North Mymms a year after he became a Company director.
 He first rented Skimpans in Welham Green, an old substantial house with its hall, parlour, library, drawing room, five bed chambers and dressing rooms, five garrets and servants' hall.
 He contributed to the parish as a farmer, by reason of his activity in the parish charities and, in a wider sphere, as high sheriff of Hertfordshire in 1782.

-This plan (above) accompanied the estate agent's description of 1838.
+This plan (above - click on image for slightly larger version) accompanied the estate agent's description of 1838.
 It shows several of the features which were mentioned in the Ambulator in 1774, including in the southern part of the wooded area the long stretch of water known as the "canal".
 The small structure at its western end is the temple in the woods "whose front is supported by four pillars", which is separately illustrated.
 The open area within the wood, numbered 8 on the plan, is the bowling green, round which were located the large urn and the statues of Venus and Adonis.

 Below is a photograph of the original xylograph for the plan.